Warning issued on first load of install tool

 (issue imported from #M12371)

-#1 Updated by Ernesto Baschny about 10 years ago
+#1 Updated by Ernesto Baschny over 10 years ago

 I am not able to reproduce that.
 The "hash_" file is created as soon as I first hit the install tool, so there is always one there.
 Even when changing the password, it creates a new "session*" dir and a hash_* file inside.